Merry Christmas Larry and Vicky!

-In both years 2015 and 2016, the Alaska Bush People family and film crew were our guests at the Pelican Inn, our fishing lodge in Pelican Alaska.
+In both years 2015 and 2016, the Alaska Bush People family and film crew were our guests at our Wild Alaska fishing lodge.

 What a great bunch they are!
 Each of the family members were delightful and kind, and were so much fun to hang out with AND fish!